Clash between Russian oil chiefs could undercut Putin ally

 Despite the challenges, Sechin reached further by announcing during new Chinese leader Xi Jinping’s visit to Russia in March that Rosneft would treble oil supplies to China.

-Sechin did not give a timeline, but said that deliveries could reach nearly 50 million metric tons per year (1 million bpd).
+Sechin did not give a timeline, but said that deliveries could reach nearly 50 million tonnes per year (1 million bpd).

 Analysts said the spat was Tokarev needling Sechin, arguably still Russia’s second most powerful man even after leaving government to take the helm at Rosneft a year ago.